 People can’t mind read—if you’re not being direct about how you feel, how can your spouse know?
-And taking it one step further, how can they be expected to help?
+Taking it one step further, how can they be expected to help?
 It is your job and your spouse’s job to communicate your needs to each other.
 If you feel like you’re going to hurt someone if you don’t get a nap, say it.
 If you really need a night off, ask for it.
-If you really miss your spouse and want to spend intentional time just the two of you, communicate it.
+If you really miss your spouse and want to spend intentional time together, communicate it.
 Over half of your problems can be solved if you simply voice them kindly and respectfully.

 Nurture your relationship with your spouse